Derivator Six-Functor-Formalisms -- Construction II: Introduction

-A {\bf derivator six-functor-formalism} $\DD \rightarrow \SSS^{\cor}$ (cf.\@ Definition~\ref{DEF6FUDER} for the precise definition) specifies not only a (derived) category for each object in $\mathcal{S}$ but also a (derived) category for each diagram $I \rightarrow \mathcal{S}^{\cor}$ of correspondences in $\mathcal{S}$ for each small category $I$.
-Over {\em constant diagrams} with value $S \in \mathcal{S}$ such datum gives back the derivator enhancement of the derived category $\mathcal{D}_S$.
-Objects in these categories $\DD(I)_{p^*S}$ should be seen as coherent versions of diagrams $I \rightarrow \mathcal{D}_S$, i.e.\@ they are commutative diagrams of actual complexes up to point-wise weak-equivalences as opposed to diagrams commuting only up to homotopy.
-The observation of Grothendieck and Heller was, that this datum suffices to reconstruct the triangulated structure and, for example, to construct total complexes, which is not possible in the world of triangulated categories.
+A {\bf derivator six-functor-formalism} $\DD \rightarrow \SSS^{\cor}$ (cf.\@ Definition~\ref{DEF6FUDER}) specifies not only a (derived) category for each object in $\mathcal{S}$ but also a (derived) category for each diagram $I \rightarrow \mathcal{S}^{\cor}$ of correspondences in $\mathcal{S}$ for each small category $I$.
+Over {\em constant diagrams} with value $S \in \mathcal{S}$, such datum gives back the derivator enhancement of the derived category $\mathcal{D}_S$.
+Objects in these categories $\DD(I)_{p^*S}$ should be seen as coherent versions of diagrams $I \rightarrow \mathcal{D}_S$ (for instance, they are commutative diagrams of actual complexes up to point-wise weak-equivalences as opposed to diagrams commuting only up to homotopy).
+The observation of Grothendieck and Heller was that this datum suffices to reconstruct the triangulated structure.
+Furthermore, all homotopy (co)limits (for example total complexes) exist, which cannot be constructed in the world of triangulated categories.

 What should the category $\DD(I)_{X}$ over an arbitrary diagram of correspondences $X: I \rightarrow \mathcal{S}^{\cor}$ be?
 A functor $\mathcal{E}: I \rightarrow \mathcal{D}$ lying over $X$ specifies for each $i \in I$ an object $\mathcal{E}(i)$ over $X(i)$ and for each morphism $\alpha: i \rightarrow j$ a morphism